justingrant94/Project/README.md

 **The approach taken:**

-The first thing I had to do, was creating the grid in which the Connect 4 game can run.
+The first thing I had to do was create the grid in which the Connect 4 game can run.
 To do this I used DOM manipulation which allowed me to push the empty cells into the empty div that you can see has been created.
 I opted for 7 rows and 6 columns in height, and used the loop function to create the grid which you can see below.

 <img width="408" alt="Screenshot 2022-07-13 at 11 44 13" src="https://user-images.githubusercontent.com/73545574/178716684-c45d8a3a-af48-4cb9-a5f9-1f3c50b3c0a2.png">